equinor/ert/docs/rst/manual/reference/workflows/built_in.rst

 **INIT_MISFIT_TABLE**

-Calculating the misfit for all observations and all timesteps can potentially be a bit timeconsuming, the results are therefor cached internally.
+Calculating the misfit for all observations and all timesteps can potentially be a bit timeconsuming, the results are therefore cached internally.
 If you need to force the recalculation of this cache you can use the INIT_MISFIT_TABLE job to initialize the misfit table that is used in observation ranking.